 Sic Parvis Magna is the origin story of Francis Drake.
 It kicks off the historical fiction series by exploring what experiences could have produced the real historical person.
 Aside from the natural difficulties like storms, learning to sail and leaky boats that Francis needs to face and overcome to become a sailor, the world of that time is not friendly or nurturing, especially for a Protestant in the time of the Marian Restoration.

-However, as I was revising the story, it occurred to me that Reynard’s character was rather flat.
+However, as I was revising the story, it occurred to me that as a villain, Reynard’s character was rather flat.
 Yes, he was not a “nice guy,” hated Francis from the start, and did his best to stymie Drake… but there was no real depth, no history, no proper emotional wound, or goal motivating his actions.
 He was a prototypical “evil” villain.
 Because I wanted to personalize and intensify their conflict, Reynard evolved into his own distinct and much darker character.

 Reynard’s backstory is not a part of the text within the novel, except as flashbacks to color his actions.
 I hope you enjoy this bonus character sketch of James Reynard, one of the villains of the upcoming historical fiction novel Sic Parvis Magna.